How to Conserve

 - Replace an old toilet with a high-efficiency toilet, which can pay for itself over time in water savings.
 If you participate in HC3’s Free Water Checkups, you’re eligible for a $100 rebate.

 - Turn off the water while shaving, brushing, and lathering.

 - Do not let water run while hand-washing dishes.

 - Wash only full loads in the washing machine and dishwasher.
-Try to wash two fewer loads per week.

 Local Water Conservation

 Summit County is home to the Blue River, a headwaters region for the mighty Colorado River.
 Located in the High Rockies, this watershed plays a critical role for the health and vibrancy of this major river basin in the western United States.
 Not only does water from Summit County make it to the Pacific Ocean, but also to the Gulf of Mexico through trans-mountain diversion projects.
-All of this makes the Blue River Watershed a cruicial player in water health and availability.
+All of this makes the Blue River Watershed a crucial player in water health and availability.